How to free up RAM on Mac

 Once you realize your Mac's RAM usage is through the roof, you can start thinking about an effective way to fix it.
 We'll start with one-click solutions and move on to more complex methods.

-CleanMyMac X is a comprehensive tool that helps you declutter your Mac and keep it in tip-top shape.
+CleanMyMac is a smart and effortless Mac care app that helps you tidy up your computer and keep it in tip-top shape.

 Here's how to clear RAM on a Mac.